benwulmer/QCES_data_assimilation/README.md

 # QCES Climate Data: Data Assimilation

 This repository contains the lecture and practical material for the **Data Assimilation** part of the QCES Climate Data course.
-The course introduces Bayesian methods, Kalman filters, and ensemble techniques using a single and double penduluns as "toy problems" to illustrate complex climate science concepts.
+The course introduces Bayesian methods, Kalman filters, and ensemble techniques using a single and double pendulums as "toy problems" to illustrate complex climate science concepts.